farblos/wpg2dk/README.md

   the intermediate XMP files - to be detailed in the following sections.
 If not specified, all attributes are merged.

-- `-q -q`: suppress all warnings (or otherwise the more important errors may go unnoticed)
+- `-q -q`: suppress all warnings.
+There might be plenty of these, and without these options the more important errors may go unnoticed.

 - `-r.`: process the following media directories recursively including any "hidden" directories